-Course: CTS137A/JTS137A CTS137B/JTS137B Bioscience I Grade: 10-12 All Year Course offered at: CDO IRHS Prerequisites: Biology there is a thriving bioscience community technical skills that could lead to an excit Practicing the laboratory skills and DNA, proteins, bacteria and enzyr Gaining authentic, necessary tech t techniques necessary to isolate, analyze and identify mes nical skills used in bioscience/biotechnology ics, GMO identification, biofuels and genetic tion and problem-solving skills Fee required
+Course: CTS137A/JTS 137A CTS137B/JTS137B Bioscience I Grade: 10-12 All Year Course offered at: CDO IRHS Prerequisites: Biol logy there is a thriving be technical skills that Practicing the DNA, protei Gaining auth Investigating engineering Applying an vioscience community could lead to an excit ne laboratory skills and ns, bacteria and enzyn nentic, necessary techi g plant-based antibiot nical skills used in bioscience/biotechnology ics, GMO identification, biofuels and genetic ion and problem-solving skills Fee required

-Course: CTS139A/JTS139A CTS139B/JTS139B Bioscience II Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Bio science I there is a thriving with technical skill Expanding at Performing plant tissue Designing yexpert(s), coat a Region. bioscience community is that could lead to an and practicing the tech experiments with cell culturing and more your own, Independent anducted in an on/off of al science fair astest growing industries in the United States, and here in Tucson.
-This course further equips students exciting career in bioscience via: nniques learned in Bioscience I ular cloning, DNA bar coding, designing biosensors, t research project with the guidance of qualified campus research facility and presenting your findings es and career opportunities Fee required Dual enrollment with UA's MCB 102 is available.
-This course carrie s a weighted grade.
+Course: CTS139A/JTS 139A CTS139B/JTS139B Bioscience II Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Bios science I there is a thriving by with technical skills Expanding a Performing plant tissue Designing years expert(s), count a Regional pioscience community is that could lead to an and practicing the tech experiments with cells culturing and more our own, Independent anducted in an on/off cal science fair estest growing industries in the United States, and where in Tucson.
+This course further equips students exciting career in bioscience via: nniques learned in Bioscience I ular cloning, DNA bar coding, designing biosensors, a research project with the guidance of qualified campus research facility and presenting your findings es and career opportunities Fee required Dual enrollment with UA's MCB 102 is available.
+This course carries s a weighted grade.